swedishhat/iot-reflow-oven/doc/01_triac-dimmer/README.md

 _Single tamper-resistant outlet_

 It's a single tamper-resistant outlet that screws into the enclosure.
 I didn't want to solder the high voltage wires directly to my board so I got a six-position screw terminal block.
-The positions are for MAINS_L, MAINS_N, OVEN_L, OVEN_N, and two ground wires.
-I also used one of these terminals for the four microcontroller wires leading outside of the box.
+The positions are for MAINS_L, MAINS_N, OVEN_L, OVEN_N, and two mains ground wires.
+I also used one of these terminal blocks for the four microcontroller wires leading outside of the box.
 A bit overkill but it's what I had on hand.

 ![Six-position Screw Terminal Block](images/screw-terminal.jpg)